tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 TRansport Of water VApor (TROVA) is a software developed in Python and Fortran for the study of moisture sources and sinks.
 It has been developed within the LAGRIMA and SETESTRELO projects at the EPhysLab (Environmental Physics Laboratory) at the University of Vigo.
-Subsequently, its development and updating has continued within a collaboration from the University of Vigo and the Galician Supercomputing Center.
+Subsequently, its development and updating have continued within a collaboration between the University of Vigo and the Galician Supercomputing Center.
 Many investigations use this software to obtain scientific results.
 These can be consulted at the following web address: `EPhysLab Website <https://ephyslab.uvigo.es/en/staff/>`_.
 **This is an update of the software presented by Fernández-Alvarez et al. (2022)**